KEY NOTE SPEAKER

 Mark has a diverse background; from working as a technology support and product development consultant, to running his own small business providing technological solutions for the bulk heavy vehicle industry.
 He owns a small property with his partner in the East Wimmera producing fat lambs.
 Mark also spent over a decade in the education sector specialising in maths, physics and science.

 Before joining Rabobank, Lachlan previously worked for the Zurich based chocolate manufacturer Barry Callebaut running their agronomic R&D division providing research and technical services to cocoa farmers around the tropical belt.
 Previous to Barry Callebaut, he worked for Ecom and ran their cocoa export business out of Papua New Guinea, running both a trading arm and an NGO to deliver services to smallholder cocoa farmers.
-Lachlan is originally from a Beef and Sheep farm in Southern Victoria

-Prior to moving to the Limestone Coast in early 2016, Ben had a 30-year career in aviation that spanned the world as both a Royal Australian Air Force Navigator and then as a Senior Vice President of Operations at Cobham Aviation Services – a global aerospace and defense company.
+Prior to moving to the Limestone Coast in early 2016, Ben had a 30-year career in aviation that spanned the world as both a Royal Australian Air Force Navigator and then as a Senior Vice President of Operations at Cobham Aviation Services – a global aerospace and defence company.

 A graduate of Executive Management Programs from both the Melbourne and Harvard Business Schools, he had executive management responsibility for Cobham’s operations, engineering and maintenance, program management, information and technology and continuous improvement functions; a £600 million operating budget and 2,200 employees.